manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 # RadioFieldAR_tinySA-ULTRA

-## Notice
+## UPDATE 2024.5.3

-It doesn't seem to work with some language settings, such as French.
+- Fixed an issue where it wouldn't work with some language settings.
-I will fix it soon, so please set it to English until then.
+- Display method can be selected from FOG or sphere
+- Added button to save measurement data to file

 ## Description